TERMS & CONDITIONS

 - BASIS OF CONTRACT

-2.1 The Order constitutes an offer by the Customer to purchase Services in accordance with these Conditions.
+2.1 The Order constitutes an offer by the Customer to purchase Services under these Conditions.

 2.3 Any samples, drawings, descriptive matter or advertising issued by the Supplier, and any descriptions or illustrations contained in the Supplier’s catalogues or brochures, are issued or published for the sole purpose of giving an approximate idea of the Services described in them.
 They shall not form part of the Contract or have any contractual force.